ZSchild/GIS-Analysis/README.md

 <img src="https://i.imgur.com/wNIQOfk.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <h2>Green Space Area and Childhood Obesity</h2>
 In this project, I used machine learning models to classify greenspace area into tree or herbaceous from Sentinel-2 imagery for major cities across the United States (Example from NYC below).
-Classified greenspace was then used to compare relative greenspace areas and types to childhood obesity rates to determine what outdoor greenspaces are correlated to improved/worse childhood obesity rates. <p align="center">
+Classified greenspace was then used to compare relative greenspace areas and types to childhood obesity rates to determine what outdoor greenspaces are correlated to improved/worse childhood obesity rates.

-(Color Blind Friendly)
+<p align="center"> Land Cover Map of New York City (Color Blind Friendly)
  <br/>

 <img src="https://i.imgur.com/BH4FgsA.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>